francesco-puppo/Personal-Website-2023/content/posts/Inspiration 001 - Comic books.md

 status: #published
 ---

-The beautiful lines and colours of HeadLopper.
+The beautiful lines and colours of Head Lopper.

 ![](/20230821/HeadLopper1.webp)